 Despite a few knocks from Weld, they stuck to the issues and didn't stoop to name calling and personal attacks.

-"I don't think either of us is going to engage in any sort of name-calling," Johnson said.
+Johnson abstained when given the chance to personally knock Trump and Clinton."I don't think either of us is going to engage in any sort of name-calling," Johnson said.
 "We're going to keep this to the issues, and the issues are plenty."
 (Indeed, Johnson was critical of Trump's immigration plan and other issues.)

 Not so much for Weld, who called Trump a "huckster" and repeated a comparison he had made previously between Trump's immigration plan and Nazi Germany.